Queror254/alx_be_shell/README.md

-su - used to switch between users
+su betty - used to switch to the user betty